vijayv-w/cicd-process/Example-Workflow.md

 The following workflow provides an example and a starting point for development teams to reference.
 Teams should refine the following process so that it meets their specific needs and goals.

 ### Environments
-For this workflow, the process assumes there are 3 enviroments for testing.
+For this workflow, the process assumes there are 3 environments for testing.
 The environment descriptions are included below.

-* Local - Development environment utilized while creating or fixing a feature
+* Local - Development environment utilized while creating or fixing a feature.
-* Build - Envionrment where PR builder is ran and where the build artifact is created.
-(Build Server)
+* Build - Environment where PR builder is run and where the build artifact is created (Build Server).
 * Staging - Test environment intended for smoke testing.
 * PreProd - Environment which enables testing against production dependencies.
-In this process, its designed for regression testing.
+In this process, it's designed for regression testing.
 * Production - Live environment where all users can leverage the product.

 ### Branching Strategy
 A clear and well understood branching strategy is a critical component of a CICD process.
 One valid strategy is **feature branches** based on [Github Flow](https://guides.github.com/introduction/flow/index.html).
-Feature branches assumes that master or your production branch is always production ready.
+Feature branches assume that master or your production branch is always production ready.
 Branches are based on functional features or bug fixes.

 * **Goal:**
     * Clearly communicate the state of a feature or fix as it pertains to managing code